powerhousepro69/videoinfox/readme.md

 <br />

-#### Privacy Policy: &nbsp; Videoinfox will never collect or attempt to transmit any information on users.
+#### Privacy Policy: &nbsp; Videoinfox will never collect or attempt to transmit any information on it's users.

      Internet activity will only happen under the following circumstances: